Highly anisotropic magnetism in the vanadium-based kagome metal TbV6Sn6

 Magnetization measurements as a function of temperature and magnetic field were carried out using a Quantum Design Magnetic Properties Measurement Systems (MPMS-3).
 Prior to measurement, the plate-like crystals were polished gently on the top and bottom surfaces to remove any surface contamination.
-Single crystals of mass $\sim$ 1 gm were attached to quartz paddles using GE-Varnish.
+Single crystals of mass $\approx$ 1 mg were attached to quartz paddles using GE-Varnish.
 Magnetization data were collected in the temperature range of 1.8-300 K with the magnetic field applied parallel to and perpendicular to the crystal surface.

 Electrical transport measurements were carried out using the electrical transport option (ETO) of the Quantum Design Dynacool Physical Properties Measurement System (PPMS).
-A standard four-probe measurement method was used for the measurements of transverse magnetoresistance and Hall resistances, and the magnetic field was applied perpendicular to the direction of the current flow.
+A standard four-probe, Van der Pauw measurement method was used for the measurements of transverse magnetoresistance and Hall resistances, and the magnetic field was applied perpendicular to the direction of the current flow.
 Heat capacity measurements of a 1.3 mg single crystal were carried out using a Dynacool PPMS, and to account the phonon contributions to the heat capacity of TbV$_6$Sn$_6$, a YV$_6$Sn$_6$ 3.68 mg crystal was utilized.
 The heat capacity of YV$_6$Sn$_6$ (Y166) was scaled as a phonon lattice standard for TbV$_6$Sn$_6$ using the relation $C_{phonon}=C_{Y166}\left(\frac{m_Y+6m_V+6m_{Sn}}{m_{Tb}+6m_V+6m_{Sn}}\right)^{3/2}$ with a scaled temperature $T_{nonmag}=T_{Y166}\left(\frac{m_Y+6m_V+6m_{Sn}}{m_{Tb}+6m_V+6m_{Sn}}\right)^{1/2}$ \cite{plumb2016antiferromagnetic}.